Skip to main content

 StandUp is an education program empowering teenagers to recognise knife violence warning signs and seek support.

-Our program is designed to educate young people about the dangers of knife crime, its legal consequences, and how to take responsible action if they or someone they know is affected by it.
-Delivered directly in schools, the program helps children understand the serious legal implications of carrying or using a knife, as well as the emotional and physical harm that can result.
+Our program is designed to educate young people about the dangers of knife crime, the legal consequences associated with carrying a knife, and how to take responsible action if they or someone they know is affected by it.

 The program focuses on: